Menu

 Catherine McArdle Kelleher Award for Best International Security Article

-The Catherine McArdle Kelleher Best International Security Article Award recognizes the best peer-reviewed article in the field of international security and security studies each year.
-Eligible articles must have been published (either online or in print) in a relevant peer-reviewed journal in 2022.
+The Catherine McArdle Kelleher International Security Article Award recognizes the best peer-reviewed article in the field of international security each year.
+Eligible articles must have been published (either online or in print) in a relevant peer-reviewed journal in 2025.
 Authors must be International Security section members.
 The committee welcomes articles that deploy any approach (historical, quantitative, theoretical, policy analysis, etc.), in the field of security studies.
 Articles will be judged according to four criteria: 1) contribution to security studies scholarship, 2) international security policy significance, 3) rigor in approach and analysis, 4) power of expression and originality in substance and approach.

-Deadline for nominations: April 30, 2023
+Deadline for nominations: April 1, 2026

 Award Committee